 Tools

 Tools are the units of work a route's entry can invoke.
-They live in a tools/ subdirectory inside a route, are discovered automatically, and have their types inferred from source — no Zod schemas, no manual type wiring.
+They live in a tools/ subdirectory inside a route, are discovered automatically, and have their input and output types inferred from TypeScript source — no Zod schemas required for tools.
+(Route state in state.ts does use Zod; see State.)

 A minimal tool